Typing Text in Modern Greek or Ancient Greek

 Typing in Ancient Greek requires extended keyboard and font support for all aspiration marks (pnevmata), accents (tonous), and other markings to produce text such as: ἐν τῷ Εὐαγγελίῳ.

-In Windows these markings are provided by the "Greek Polytonic" keyboard whose layout and many dead keys are also shown by the above web-app.
 The "safest" font to use is the standard Windows font "Palatino Linotype".
 It was the first Unicode font to support the complete Ancient Greek character set.
 Other Unicode fonts followed later (such as Times New Roman, Arial, etc.).

 How to Type in Greek on Any Computer